 should be transfered.

-It also has a set of translation rules that tell sifter
+It also has a set of translation rules that tell sifter how it

 should rename files during transfer, or which files should not be transfered at